sjworthy/IDE.Traits/README.md

-### Repository for the paper "*Growth form and phenology mediate the role of traits in short-term drought response: A global study on herbaceous species*"
+### Repository for the paper "*Growth form and lifespan mediate the role of traits in short-term drought response: A global study on herbaceous species*"

 ### The files